FattDoan/Projet-hop/README.md

 ##### SPEED in pixels/second

 Logically, Axel speed as well as game constants such as GRAVITY and DIVE_SPEED should be calculated in pixels/second and NOT pixels/frame.
-This makes our game physics aren't affected by how fast the game is rendered (25fps or 60fps should not make the difference).
+This helps our game's physics not be affected by how fast the game is rendered (25fps or 60fps should be the same).

 However, Axel position needs to be updated at each frame, therefore its new position is calculated as: